lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-11-07-Why-not-dependent.md

 the [Blueprint tool](https://github.com/PatrickMassot/leanblueprint).
 I hear too many complaints about Lean's performance.
-I've heard of too many cases where dependent types played badly with intensional equality or otherwise made life difficult.
+I've heard of too many cases where dependent types played badly with intensional equality – I sat through an entire talk on this topic – or otherwise made life difficult.
 Quite a few people have told me that the secret of dependent types is knowing when **not** to use them.
 And so, to me, they have too much in common